-In spring we see our homes differently.
 After the darkness of winter it is a time to renew our relationship with our home.

 Suddenly, we see tired furnishings, saggy cushions, limp curtains, scuff marks, scratches and stains… lots of them.
-Red wine?
-Tea?
-Baked beans?
-Cough mixture?
-These are the deeper, residual aspects of everyday life, and living.
-They feature alongside everyday evidence of cat hairs, crumbs and spills.

-In the darkness, gloom and artificial lighting of winter we can live with surface wear and tear – because we don’t see it.
+In the darkness, gloom and artificial lighting of winter we live with surface wear and tear – because we don’t see it.

 But in spring, we see it all too well.

-This is cleaning as therapy.
 Cleaning that shows you take pride in yourself.
 Cleaning as a system of organisation and order.

 A clean home is a happy home.